carolzhou/multiPhATE2/README.md

 #### WHAT'S NEW?

 1)  multiPhATE inputs an optional user-provided (custom) gene-call set.
 2)  In comparing gene calls from multiple gene callers, multiPhATE now generates several new gene-call sets: superset, consensus, commoncore.
 3)  The new gene-call sets can be forwarded to the functional annotation processing.
 4)  The PhATE annotation pipeline now runs phmmer and hmmscan, in addition to jackhmmer.
 5)  PhATE now captures the raw hmm search output (ie, alignments).
 6)  multiPhATE now runs CompareGeneProfiles, a code that identifies gene similarities among genomes.
 7)  A genomics module computes gene and protein homology groups among all genomes input to the pipeline
-8) PhATE now includes the VOG sequences and hmms, processed by blastp, hmm search, and profile search.
+8)  PhATE now includes the VOG sequences and hmms, processed by blastn, blastp, hmm search, and profile search.
+9)  The user may now include custom gene and protein fasta databases for blast analysis.
+10) PhATE now runs blastp against the CAZy database.
+11) The Refseq Gene database is no longer supported by multiPhATE.
+Refseq Gene has been replaced with the VOG gene database.
+12) multiPhATE now support parallelism using pthreads and by distributing blast+.

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER